AlextheYounga/us-federal-code/usc/title-54-national-park-service-and-related-programs/frontmatter.md

 3203.
 Monuments, Ruins, Sites, and Objects of Antiquity 320301

 #### Amendments ####

+**2020**—Pub.
+L. 116–152, §2(b), Aug.
+4, 2020, 134 Stat.
+685, which directed amendment of the analysis for subtitle II of this title by adding item for chapter 2003, was executed to this analysis to reflect the probable intent of Congress.

 **2019**—Pub.
 L. 116–9, title II, §2407(b), Mar.
 12, 2019, 133 Stat.
 750, substituted "African American Civil Rights Network" for "U.S. Civil Rights Network" in item for chapter 3084.